Radiology Residency

 Overview

 Radiology Residents hold appointments as Veterinary Resident Instructors.
-All of these appointments are funded by Texas A&M University to provide patient care and teaching assistance in the clinical programs of the School of Veterinary Medicine & Biomedical Sciences.
+All of these appointments are funded by Texas A&M University to provide patient care and teaching assistance in the clinical programs of the College of Veterinary Medicine & Biomedical Sciences.
 All residents are expected to perform many of the same services and duties as senior faculty.
 Minimum requirements for applicants include a rotating internship or equivalent time in general practice.
 Applicants must meet requirements for either special or full licensure in Texas.
 These requirements include either graduation from and AVMA accredited college of veterinary medicine or having certification by the AVMA’s Education Commission for Foreign Veterinary Graduates (ECFVG) or the Program for the Assessment of Veterinary Education (PAVE).

 The diagnostic imaging (radiology) residency is a three-year program designed to prepare the individual for successful completion of the American College of Veterinary Radiology (ACVR) qualifying and certifying exams and for competent entry level skills as a radiologist.
 This accredited program meets or exceeds all specifications mandated for training by the ACVR.